SentientUI

 API key

-Each project has one API key, generated when you create the project in the dashboard.
-It looks like pk_xxxxxxxxxxxxxxxx.
+Each project gets an API key when you create it in the dashboard, and you can rotate or add more from Project → Settings → API keys.
+Keys look like pk_xxxxxxxxxxxxxxxx.
 The full key is only shown once at creation — copy it before closing the dialog.
-If you lose it, you can revoke it and generate a new one from Settings.
+If you lose it, revoke it and generate a new one.
+Keys are stored hashed (SHA-256 + server-side pepper); we never see the plaintext after issuance.

 The key starts with pk_ (public key).
 It is safe to expose in browser bundles — the API enforces an allowed-origins allowlist on every request so other domains cannot use your key.
 Add your production domain in Settings → Allowed origins.